Tnifey/etk/README.md

-Extract gettext translations from files.
+Extract translation keys from handlebars, javascript or typescript into key:value pairs, po, or py gettext.
 Can extract from: .js .jsx .ts. .tsx .handlebars .hbs

 output types can be: .json .py .po